sholtomaud/phd/Chapters/Chapter1_LiteratureReview/README.md

 ## What is Risk?

+Risk is the product of probability and consequence

+## Types of Risk

-Are there different types of risk?
+Identified below are many different types of risk associated with different disciplines and contexts.

 * Static vs Dynamic -> asset changing risk status over time
-* Risk Intensity -> analogy which might be used to incorporate uncertainty
+* Risk Intensity/Density -> analogy which might be used to incorporate uncertainty
 * Technical/Operational
 * Compliance/Legal
 * Bus Factor